pivotal/docs-tap/scc/ootb-supply-chain-basic.md

 - Building from source code:

-  1. Watching a Git repository, Maven repository or local directory for changes
+  1. Watching a Git repository, Maven repository, or local directory for changes
   1. Building a container image out of the source code with Buildpacks
   1. Applying operator-defined conventions to the container definition
   1. Creating a deliverable object for deploying the application to a cluster